World Hearing Day

 World Hearing Day is a campaign held each year by Office of Prevention of Blindness and Deafness of the World Health Organization (WHO).
 Activities take place across the globe and an event is hosted at the World Health Organization in Geneva annually on March 3.
 The campaign's objectives are to share information and promote actions towards the prevention of hearing loss and improved hearing care.
 Any individual or organization can participate in various ways, by sharing campaign materials and organizing outreach actions.
 Examples are provided in the World Hearing Day annual activities reports.
 For participation to be recognized, one needs to register and report on their activity.

 The first event was held in 2015.
 Before then it was known as International Ear Care Day.
 Each year, the WHO selects a theme, develops educational materials, and makes these freely available in several languages.
-It also coordinates and reports on events around the globe, as a well a small grants program to facilitate participation.
+It also coordinates and reports on events around the globe, as well as a small grants program to facilitate participation.

 2026

-In 2026, World Hearing Day will highlight the theme "From communities to classroms: hearing care for all children."
+World Hearing Day 2026 highlighted the theme "From communities to classrooms: hearing care for all children."
 It aims to prompt activities designed to prevent avoidable childhood hearing loss and ensure early identification of and care for children with ear or hearing problems.
+The integration of hearing care into school health and child health programs can help detect and treat ear and hearing disorders.
+Globally acute and chronic otitis media impacted ear wax are still common, preventable and treatable causes of hearing loss.
+But they can remain undiagnosed and untreated, and the hearing loss from these conditions can worsen over time.
+It can negatively impact speech comprehension, language, cognitive and social development.
+These effects can lead to poorer educational outcomes and, later in life, affect employment prospects.